 - otherwise has the right to exercise, or actually exercises, significant influence or control over the decision-making of the recorded person, particularly in respect of its dealings with the land.

 In this case, an “associate” would be a person who:

 A recorded person/associate relationship may exist under more than one of the above scenarios for an owner or tenant within scope of RCI.
 In relation to overseas entities, for example, the RoS guidance comments:

 “Sometimes an overseas entity will own or tenant land as a trustee or a partnership.
 In these cases, the overseas entity will require to determine and disclose all of their associates.
 They may have associates because they are an overseas entity and have associates because they are trust or a partnership.
 The resulting entry for the recorded person in RCI will not disclose how each associate was determined.
 Where an overseas entity is acting as a trustee of a trust or as a partner in a partnership, they should register in RCI in the overseas entity category rather than choosing trustee or partner.”

 Recorded persons and associates

 The primary duty under the 2021 Regulations falls upon recorded persons.
-The recorded person is obliged (under regulation 10) to verify with the associate certain required information (including identity and contact details) relating to that associate, and to then enter the relevant information in the RCI.
+A recorded person is obliged (under regulation 10) to verify with the associate certain required information (including identity and contact details) relating to that associate, and to then enter the relevant information in the RCI.
 This process has to be completed within 60 days of the event which resulted in the recorded person/associate relationship coming into being.
-An example of such an event would be the submission of the recorded person’s application to the Land Register to register title, after purchasing the property.
+An example of such an event would be the submission of the recorded person’s application to the Land Register to register title, after purchasing the land.